PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ---

 Maybe you noticed a wild discussion about removing `Group:` tag that hit the opensuse-factory mailing list in Fall 2019.
-It arouses emotions to such an extent that the openSUSE Board had to step in and helped to resolve this conflict.
+It aroused emotions to such an extent that the openSUSE Board had to step in and helped to resolve this conflict.

 They decided that including groups in spec files should be optional with the final decision resting with the maintainer.